The Arts Club’s production of A Christmas Story: The Musical is like a great big holiday feast, bursting with scrumptious goodness.

 The Veg

-As the parents to young Ralphie, Meghan Gardiner and Matt Palmer are pitch perfect.
+As the parents to young Ralphie, Meghan Gardiner and Matt Palmer are pitch-perfect.
 Palmer is particularly good here as the foul-mouthed father (don’t worry, no actual swearing takes place), with an endearing quirkiness.
-Gardiner gets one of the most heartfelt songs with “What a Mother Does” and it gets to the core of this family-friendly musical.
+Gardiner gets one of the most heartfelt songs with “What a Mother Does,” which gets to the core of this family-friendly musical.

 The Cranberry Sauce

-As school teacher Miss Shields, Sara-Jeanne Hosie simply shines.
-A little bit sweet and a whole lot tart, Hosie not only gets to show off her vocal talents, but is star of many of Ralphie’s fantasy sequences.
+As school teacher Miss Shields, Sara-Jeanne Hosie shines.
+A little bit sweet and a whole lot tart, Hosie not only gets to show off her vocal talents but is the star of many of Ralphie’s fantasy sequences.

 The Bread and Butter